skoruba/IdentityServer4.Admin/README.md

 # Contact and suggestion

 - I am happy to share my attempt of implementation the administration for IdentityServer4 and Asp.Net Core Identity
-- Any feedback is welcomed - feel free to create an issue or send me mail - [jan@skoruba.com](mailto:jan@skoruba.com) - Thanks ☺
+- Any feedback is welcomed - feel free to create an issue or send me mail - [jan@skoruba.com](mailto:jan@skoruba.com) - Thanks :blush: